Sonoma County, California

-Sonoma County (/səˈnoʊmə/ sə-NOH-mə) is a county located in the U.S. state of California.
+Sonoma County (/səˈnoʊmə/ sə-NOH-mə) is a county located in the northern part of the U.S. state of California.
 As of the 2020 United States census, its population was 488,863.
 Its seat of government and largest city is Santa Rosa.

-Sonoma County comprises the Santa Rosa-Petaluma metropolitan statistical area, which is part of the San Jose-San Francisco-Oakland, CA combined statistical area.
+Sonoma County comprises the Santa Rosa–Petaluma metropolitan statistical area, which was part of the San Jose–San Francisco–Oakland, CA combined statistical area until 2023.
 It is the northernmost county in the nine-county San Francisco Bay Area region.

 In California's Wine Country region, which also includes Napa, Mendocino, and Lake counties, Sonoma County is the largest producer.
 It has nineteen approved American Viticultural Areas and more than 350 wineries.
 The voters have twice approved open space initiatives that have provided funding for public acquisition of natural areas, preserving forested areas, coastal habitat, and other open space.
 More than 8.4 million tourists visit each year, spending more than $1 billion in 2016.

 Sonoma County is a leading producer of hops, grapes, prunes, and apples, as well as dairy and poultry products, largely due to the extent of available, fertile agricultural land in addition to the abundance of high-quality water for irrigation.
 Agriculture is largely divided between two nearly monocultural uses: grapes and pasturage.